zhouhoujun/tsioc/packages/boot/README.md

 DI Module manager, application bootstrap. base on AOP.

 *  `@DIModule` DIModule decorator, use to define class as DI Module.
-*  `@Bootstrap` Bootstrap decorator, use to define class as bootstrp module.
+*  `@Boot` Boot decorator, use to define class as startup service for application.
-*  `@Boot()` Boot decorator, use to define class as startup service for application.
+*  `@Handle`  Handle decorator, for class. use to define the class as message handle.
-*  `@Message`  Message decorator, for class. use to define the class as message handle register in global message queue.
+*  `@RouteMapping` route mapping decorator, for class. use to define this class as message route.

 [mvc boot simple](https://github.com/zhouhoujun/type-mvc/tree/master/packages/simples)